Huangying-Zhan/marker-detection/README.md

 __C.TEST.RPN_POST_NMS_TOP_N = 300
 ```

 Concerning the image size, it should be customized according to your requirement, especially the time requirement.
 For example, suppose you have a time requirement: detection must be completed within 1 second.
 You should adjust the test scale and proposal number to meet the time requirement first.
 Then, you can set the TRAIN.SCALES as the one meet the time requirement.
+However, this is not an absolute rule.
+It seems this approach works for really small image size like the minimum suggested values mentioned above.

 For proposal number, it can be set according to your application.
 Suppose you have only one marker to be detected, the proposal number can be set to 10.
 However, if there are at most 10 markers appear at an image. you should set the proposal number to a higher value!